-3) Course registration for "Asian Environmental Studies" is accepted during the course registration period.
+- 1) You cannot repeat a course of the same title even when it is offered by a different lecturer (except for 演習/Seminar). - 2) Course registration for "Asian Environmental Studies" is accepted during the course registration period.
 However, if the numbers of students who register for the course exceed the course capacity, the instructor will select the students who can take the course.
 Students who were not selected must withdraw from the course during the withdrawal period.
 This course is offered for second- and third- semester students in the M.A.
 Program and graded either P or X.